HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

 # print(f"Chunks: {chunks}")
 # relevant = find_relevant_chunks("What are eukaryotic cells?", chunks)
 # print(f"Relevant chunks: {relevant}")

-3. Local AI Models: Optimized with OpenVINO
-For fast, on-device contextual Q&A and emotion detection, we use OpenVINO to optimize Hugging Face models.

-3.1.
-Loading and Optimizing Flan-T5 for QA
-The OVModelForSeq2SeqLM class handles the conversion and loading for sequence-to-sequence tasks like Q&A.

-# This function is cached by Streamlit to run only once
+3. Local AI Models: Optimized with OpenVINOFor fast, on-device contextual Q&A and emotion detection, we use OpenVINO to optimize Hugging Face models.3.1.
+Loading and Optimizing Flan-T5 for QAThe OVModelForSeq2SeqLM class handles the conversion and loading for sequence-to-sequence tasks like Q&A.# This function is cached by Streamlit to run only once
 # @st.cache_resource
 def load_local_qa_generator_ov():
     """Loads and optimizes the Flan-T5 model with OpenVINO."""